Okedigwe/Html-profile/README.md

-# Html-profile
+# HTML BASIS-profile
-My HTML Profile built on 3MTT for its assessment
-This is my first HTML project I pushed on github. it is a very simple website that contains simple semantics and elements. was done to pass an assessment
+Building an HTML Profile built for 3MTT assessment This is my first HTML project I pushed on github. it is a very simple website that contains simple semantics and elements. was done to pass an assessment